 - Attachment disorders (RAD)

 - Tics and OCD, Tourette’s

-Questions are asked at the start of a session to determine the trainees mental and physical state.
-Training focus on 1 symptom and frequency changes are done on a 0.005 Hz level after which, the trainee’s response is checked every 3-4 minutes.
-The shifts in autonomic nervous system state persist, and or enfold in the 24 hours following the training session.
-It is therefore very important to get feedback from the trainee within 24 hours.
-They have to focus on any changes that occur with regards to sleep, pain, alertness or drowsiness, as well as symptoms mentioned above.
+The shifts in autonomic nervous system state persist, and/or enfold in the 24 hours following the training session.
+It is therefore very important to get feedback from the client within 24 hours.
+They have to focus on any changes that occur with regards to sleep, pain, apetite, alertness or drowsiness, emotionality or mood, arousal or relaxation.